 The availability of a local stem cell transplant program allows patients to stay closer to home and family support.
 The decreased stress on patients and their support systems helps to ease the inevitable strain of a serious illness and accompanying intensive treatment.
 It is our desire to meet the individual needs of each patient while empowering them and their caregivers to be active participants in the decision-making and healing process.
 Patients have access to state-of-the-art research through the National Institutes of Health Cooperative Group clinical trials, pharmaceutical trials and US Oncology Transplant studies.

 Read Jeannine Pampalone’s story in Inside Health magazine.
-GHS offers a procedure that expands the donor pool–and the chances for success–for blood and marrow transplants.
+Prisma Health offers a procedure that expands the donor pool – and the chances for success – for blood and marrow transplants.

 Suzanne Fanning, DO, Director, Hematology/Stem Cell Transplantation